average-kirigiri-enjoyer/challenge-3-password-generator/README.md

 ## Description

 In today's day and age, it is essential to have strong cybersecurity methods in place, both in your personal life, and professional life.
-While it shouldn't be your only line of defense, having a strong password is a cornerstone of these methods.
+While it shouldn't be your only line of defense, a strong password is a cornerstone of these methods.
 As such, this web application allows a user to randomly generate a secure password based on criteria of their choosing.

 ## Usage